cyberark/conjur/design/proposals/proxy-support/proxy-support.md

 the IP address of the last load balancer (`10.2.0.1`) would be used as the request IP.

 ## Proposed Solution (Summary)
 Users can define the proxies in front of a node(s) using Conjur Policy.
-This will allow load balancer IPs to be removed from the `X-Forwarded-For` header Conjur receives.
+This enables Conjur to use the first non-proxy IP as the client IP.

 ## Proposed Solution (Detailed)

-Although we could accomplish adding proxy IPs with environment variables, these increase the effort required to setup Conjur.
-It also requires Conjur be restarted if proxy IP addresses change for a particular node.
-To mitigate these shortcomings, we'll use policy.

 ### Adding Proxies with Policy